-If a child has significant cognitive or learning needs or is not making expected age related progress, they may meet the criteria to be placed on our Inclusion Register.
+If a child has more significant needs or is not making expected age related progress, they may meet the criteria to be placed on our Inclusion Register.
 At this stage, we may, with permission of parents and carers, ask one of the agencies outside of our school to support us and their child.
 See below for a list of outside support we access.

 For these children with a higher level of need, a detailed 'SEN Support Plan' will be drawn up by the child's teacher.
-It will highlight areas of needs, current objectives and how the school aims to deliver those objectives.
+It will highlight strengths, areas of needs, current objectives and how the school aims to deliver those objectives.
 These documents are created with the children and sent to parents to gather their views.
-For children with Cognition and Learning needs or Communication and Interaction needs, they may also have a folder with activities to support their learning which can be completed during start of the day sessions or breaks in their learning.
-SEN Support Plans are formally reviewed at the end of each term by the class teacher alongside the pupil and are monitored by the SENCo in-between these formal check-points to ensure that the support provided is still relevant and appropriate.
+For some children on the register, there may be additional activities to do each morning as they arrive in the classroom.
+They may also have a folder with activities to support their learning which can be completed during the day or breaks in their learning and provide evidence towards their set targets.
+SEN Support Plans are working documents and are updated throughout the term.
+They are formally reviewed at the end of each term by the class teacher alongside the pupil and are monitored by the SENCo in-between these formal check-points to ensure that the support provided is still relevant and appropriate.